kubewarden/docs/src/tasks.md

 #### Use cases

-Depending on your role, `kwctl` will help you for the following, non-exhaustive, scenarios:
+Depending on your role, `kwctl` will help you in the following non-exhaustive scenarios:

 *As a policy author*